About Hallandale

 The Hallandale Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Broward County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Hallandale, Florida residents are available through the local police department and authorized providers in Broward County.
+Fingerprinting services for Hallandale, Florida residents are available through local police (where present) and authorized providers in Broward County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Broward County Sheriff's Office for scheduling and fees.

 Property records for Hallandale, Florida are maintained by the Broward Property Appraiser's Office and the Broward County Clerk of the Circuit Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Broward County, including parcels in Hallandale.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Broward County Clerk of the Circuit Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Florida counties provide online property record searches through their county websites.
-For in-person requests, visit the Broward County offices at the county courthouse.
-The Broward County Treasurer handles property tax payments and tax sale information.
+The Broward County Tax Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Hallandale, Florida residents are available through both county and state offices.
 The Florida Department of Health, Bureau of Vital Statistics, located in Jacksonville, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Florida.
 Orders can be placed online, by mail, or in person.
 Locally, the Broward County Clerk's office issues marriage licenses and maintains marriage records for Broward County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.